hashicorp/terraform-website/content/source/docs/plugin/framework/types.html.md

 Attributes are the fields in a resource, data source, or provider.
 They hold the values that end up in state.
 Every attribute has an attribute type, which describes the constraints on the data the attribute can hold.
-When accessing an attribute from the configuration, state, or plan, provider developers are accessing attribute values, which are the actual data that was found in the configuration, state, or plan.
+When you access an attribute from the configuration, state, or plan, you are accessing attribute values, which are the actual data that was found in the configuration, state, or plan.